yangc95/Leo/README.md

 # Leo

 ### Background and Overview
 Leo is a 2D Pixel RPG.

+Leo is attending Cat Academy.
+But something's wrong!
+Leo's friend's, Polly the Pup and Huewert the Tabby are missing!
+Shant the NPC appears...

+Shant can help you find your friends, but only after solving Shant's multiple choice question.
+Test your answering skills and bring back your friends!

 ### Functionality and MVP